Prrple/Prrple-Slider/README.md

 Include prrple.slider.js and prrple.slider.css in your document (found in the "src" folder of the repo).
 You'll also need jQuery, and if you want touch functionality, you'll need the [TouchSwipe plugin](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin).

 Then, include the necessary HTML markup.
-In the latest versions, navigation arrows and dots are automatically generated, but you use the options to disable this auto-generation and place these in the markup wherever you want (within the .slider div).
+In the latest versions, navigation arrows and dots are automatically generated, but you can use the options to disable this auto-generation and place these in the markup wherever you want within the .slider element.
 ```html
 <div id="mySlider" class="slider">
 	<div class="slider_area">